 When applying sort on string column values that have mixed letter cases, DB2 will also take into account the letter cases.
 However, such situations can be avoided if the DB2 database is created with a collation that is case insensitive.

-For more detailed information, see IBM Developer Works.
+For more detailed information, see the article Making DB2 case-insensitive in IBM Developer Works.

 DB2 SQL Error: SQLCODE=-727, SQLSTATE=56098, SQLERRMC=2;-134;42907